 We will contact everyone who expresses an interest in taking part.
-However, we may not be able to invite everyone to an interview.
+However, we may not be able to invite everyone to join the workshops.
 We will let you know within four weeks if you have been selected to take part or not.
-After we have completed all the interviews for this study, the data collected through the screening survey will be deleted.
+After we have completed all the workshops for this study, the data collected through the screening survey will be deleted.

-2) Take part in one interview
+2) Take part in one or more online workshops

-If we invite you and you decide to take part, this will be in one interview.

-You can choose whether you would like the interview to take place online via videocall (using the Zoom platform) or via telephone.
-With your permission, the interview will be audio-recorded, and we may also take brief notes.
-Interviews will last about 60 minutes.
-At the end of the interview, the audio-recording will be stopped and you will be asked to complete a short demographics form to:
+If we invite you and you decide to take part, this will be in one or more online workshops.
+The workshops will take place online via videocall (using the Zoom platform).
+With the permission of everyone taking part, these will be audio-recorded, and we may also take brief notes.
+The workshops will last between 90-120 minutes.
+At the end of the first workshop you take part in, you will be asked to complete a short demographics form to: